God of War (franchise): Amazon Prime Video series

-On March 7, 2022, Deadline reported that a live action television series was said to be in negotiations at Amazon Prime Video by Mark Fergus and Hawk Ostby, creators of The Expanse, and Rafe Judkins, the showrunner for The Wheel of Time.
+On March 7, 2022, Deadline reported that a live action series was said to be in negotiations at Amazon Prime Video by Mark Fergus and Hawk Ostby, creators of The Expanse, and Rafe Judkins, the showrunner for The Wheel of Time.
 During an investor briefing on May 26, 2022, Sony Interactive Entertainment president Jim Ryan confirmed that a God of War television series was in development for Amazon Prime Video.
-The series was officially ordered on December 14, 2022.
-The adaptation is being produced by Sony Pictures Television and Amazon Studios in association with PlayStation Productions, and it will premiere on Prime Video in more than 240 countries and territories worldwide.
-It is being written by Fergus and Ostby, with Judkins serving as showrunner, who will all also be executive producers.
-Other executive producers include Santa Monica Studio's Creative Director Cory Barlog, PlayStation Productions' Asad Qizilbash and Carter Swan, Santa Monica Studio's Yumi Yang, and Vertigo Entertainment's Roy Lee.
-Santa Monica Studio's Jeff Ketcham will serve as a co-executive producer.
+The series was officially ordered on December 14, 2022, and is being produced by Sony Pictures Television and Amazon Studios in association with PlayStation Productions, and it will premiere on Prime Video in more than 240 countries and territories worldwide.
+Executive producers include Santa Monica Studio's Creative Director Cory Barlog, PlayStation Productions' Asad Qizilbash and Carter Swan, Santa Monica Studio's Yumi Yang, and Vertigo Entertainment's Roy Lee, with Santa Monica Studio's Jeff Ketcham serving as a co-executive producer.
 It was also confirmed that the Prime Video series would adapt the Norse era, beginning with the events of the 2018 installment.
+It was originally being written by Fergus and Ostby, with Judkins serving as showrunner, who were all also going to be executive producers.
+By January 2024, writing was underway.
+In October, however, it was reported that Fergus, Ostby, and Judkins left the project as the studios wanted to start over and go in a different direction.
+Prolific creator and showrunner Ronald D. Moore was then hired on as the series writer, showrunner, and as an executive producer.